Types of Legal Disputes

 While most of our work relates family and divorce law, other practice area include criminal law and litigation.
 Below are the main services provided.
 Please click on the links below for further information about our practice areas.

 There are several qualities a person should look for when choosing a lawyer.
 Ultimately you want someone that you can be comfortable with, but who also knows the law and is able to apply it to your situation to get you the best result.
 Some people like lawyers who are more old school with papers all over the office, and others prefer a high tech lawyer who will email them frequently and who uses the latest legal software.
 But at the end of the day you need to be confident that your lawyer will act in your best interests and get things done.

-I offer all new clients a half price initial consultation.
-This gives the client a chance to assess whether they are comfortable with me, and it also gives me a chance to decide if the client is someone I want to work with.
-My advice to people who have seen a lawyer and have reservations is that they get a second opinion.
+All new clients are offered an initial consultation which costs $250 plus HST.
+This gives the client a chance to assess whether they are comfortable with our services and approach.
+Our advice to people who have reservations about a lawyer is to get a second opinion.